mdlincoln/saam/README.md

 These scripts can be used to parse information collected from the Smithsonian Institution using [si-scrape](https://github.com/mdlincoln/si-scrape).
 JSON output goes into the `data/json` directory.
-(Run `rake` to set up the directories to receive the collections data.)
+(Run `rake` to set up the directories where you can deposit the raw collections data, and where the analytical scripts will output their data.)

 ## `clean/`